farnaztavakool/kk/assumptions.md

 ```
 **Assumptions**:
 - THISISNOTTOKEN would never be a token and in invalid.
-- the email format should follow xx..x @ xx...x.xxx
+- the email format should follow [xx..x] @ [xx...x].[xxx].
+- password doesnt need to contain letters or other characters.
+- password has a size limit.

 ### Ability to reset password if forgotten it
 ```
 reset_password_test.py
 ```
+**Assumption**
+-  users cant use any of their previous passwords for the new one.

 ### Ability to see a list of channels
 ```
 channel_list_view_test.py